 Most patients are not surprised to learn about the risks of undergoing one of the above surgeries in an emergency situation; however, few people consider the chances of suffering serious or even fatal complications during a dental procedure.
 Although dental work tends to be less invasive than other kinds of health care, it can still result in catastrophic and even life-threatening complications.

 If you lost a loved one at the hands of a negligent dentist, your family may be entitled to compensation for medical bills, funeral and burial expenses, pain and suffering, lost income, and lost benefits.
-To determine if you have grounds for a claim, turn to The Law Office of Brian K. Branch.
+To determine if you have grounds for a claim, turn to The Law Office of Brian K. Branch, PC.

 With a combined 32 years in legal practice, our attorneys have the experience and professionalism to help you through this tough time.
 Call 505-207-4401 to schedule a free case evaluation with a wrongful death attorney in Albuquerque.